Charleston Property Division Lawyers

 Dividing Property in a South Carolina Divorce

 If you are getting a divorce, you are likely curious to know which property will go to your spouse and which property you will get to keep.
 Another question, "Who is responsible for the marital debt?"
-At the Shaw Law Firm, LLC, our Mt Pleasant divorce attorney can answer all of your questions and thoroughly explain your rights and responsibilities to marital property, debt, and separate property.
+At Shaw Law Firm, LLC, our Charleston divorce attorneys can answer all of your questions and thoroughly explain your rights and responsibilities to marital property, debt, and separate property.
 We know property division can be difficult and that you need top quality legal representation.
 Since property division is handled on a case-by-case basis, you need a strong legal advocate protecting your rights.

 In South Carolina, separate property remains in the hands of the spouse who acquired it before the marriage unless the court determines that the other spouse has acquired a special equity interest in the property or it has been transmuted.